marcinjahn/technology-notebook/src/docs/technologies/linux/containers.md

 ## Capabilities

-COntainers should not be able to invoke sys-calls that may break other containers (like changing time, or loading kernel modules).
+Containers should not be able to invoke sys-calls that may break other containers (like changing time, or loading kernel modules).

 Docker has `--privileged` flag that gives special permissions to containers.